varvi/solutions-for-data/index.md

 **Clinical Data Management**
 <br>
-If you plan a clinical trial or you are setting up your data ecosystem based on Good Clinical Practice and/or ECRIN you can count on my support.
+I can guide you through the Good Clinical Practice and/or ECRIN requirements for your data if you are planning a clinical trial.
 </div>

 </div>